vodkabears/i18n-modules/README.md

 #### Step 2:

-Set ignore pattern for unnecessary languages in the current bundle:
+Set an ignore pattern for unnecessary languages in the current bundle:

 ```js
     plugins: [